-SMEA has implemented a two track curriculum to better meet the needs of today’s MMA students.
-SMEA has always served students preparing for careers as practitioners, as well as those who are focused on academic or research-oriented careers.
+SMEA has a two track curriculum to serve students preparing for careers as practitioners, as well as those who are focused on academic or research-oriented careers.

 The Professional track offers two options to better meet the needs of students looking to go directly into the workforce following the completion of their degree.
 The capstone option will allow practice-oriented students to obtain vital real-world experience through applied learning, which will be performed by small groups in service to a real-world client.
 The alternative, course-only option, is geared towards students who seek to gain specific skills through additional coursework, which are usually put to immediate use post-graduation in a currently held or previously held, SMEA-relevant position.

 The Thesis track will allow research-oriented students to develop and hone research skills appropriate for academic careers.
 Find out more about possible research topics on our Research Areas page.

 The curriculum requirements for the two tracks are similar, but differ in important ways that reflect the orientation of each track.
 Regardless of which track a student chooses, all MMA students will graduate with the same well-rounded, interdisciplinary training that SMEA has provided for 40 years.

 The human-dimensions focus of the SMEA MMA curriculum is embedded in both tracks.
 This curriculum is designed to familiarize students with a diversity of conceptual and methodological approaches and substantive areas in the field of marine and environmental affairs.

 The field focuses on the connections between marine and terrestrial environments and the surrounding communities.
 To encompass such a broad field, the School utilizes a framework called “Human Dimensions of Global Change in the Marine Environment” (HDGCME).

 The curriculum can be divided into two categories: Core and Elective classes.

 The Core is comprised of three broad areas: